isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 - a) Small sample size (30 users): not representative, makes it difficult to draw conclusions that can be applied to a larger population;
 - b) Outdated data (collected in 2016): the dataset may not reflect current trends in smart device usage;
 - c) Lack of gender differentiation: since Bellabeat focuses on women's health and wellness, the lack of gender-specific data makes it less relevant for this business task.
-- d) Potential bias: Fitbit users might be more health-conscious or active than the general population, which could introduce bias in the analysis.
+- d) Potential bias: Fitbit users might be more active than the general population, which could introduce bias in the analysis.

 ### B) Survey dataset